How to see the rose petal shower in the Pantheon, Rome, at Pentecost

 Rose petals at the Pantheon in Rome: how to take part

-All this is important to understand the extraordinary way that Pentecost is celebrated in Rome.
+All this is important to understand the extraordinary reason why a rose petal shower takes place in the Pantheon every year to celebrate Pentecost in Rome.
 Each year, hundreds of worshippers attend a rather special Sunday morning service featuring rose petals at the Pantheon, a former pagan temple dedicated to all gods, which has been functioning as a Christian church since 609 AD, and is called today S. Maria ad Martyres, or informally, Santa Maria Rotonda.

 Is the rose petals at the Pantheon mass free to enter?